tudelft-cs4200/2021/project/_posts/2020/2020-09-08-submissions.md

   </parent>
 ```

+You can also enable the example and test projects in the build by following the same pattern: uncomment the corresponding module in the main `pom.xml` file and include `<relativePath />` in the project's `pom.xml`.
+Including the test project will activate running your tests in CI, and will make the build fail if a test fails.
+Including the example project will trigger the processing of all programs in the example project with your language, and will make the build fail if an invalid program is encountered.

-Enabling the build of your projects in CI is required when submitting your work.
+Enabling the build of your _language_ projects in CI is **required** when submitting your work.
+We encourage you to also include the _example_ and _test_ projects in the build, to make optimal use of CI during development.

 ### Submitting a milestone